5 Stable and Growing New Jersey Career Sectors

-It all points to the potential for a significant shortage of qualified tradespeople in the near future as existing workers retire.
+That points to the potential for a significant shortage of qualified tradespeople in the near future as existing workers retire.
 And that could mean good opportunities for new electricians, HVAC technicians, plumbers, welders, commercial divers, auto mechanics, and many other tradespersons.

 3. Financial and Business Services